Thermodynamics and phase transition of rotating regular-de Sitter black holes: Rotating regular black holes

-In the Schwarzschild case ($a$=$g$=$0$), $T_+\propto r_+^{-1}$, the temperature of the black hole increases as the horizon radius decreases and diverges when the horizon radius shrinks to zero.
-However, when $g=0$, Eq.~(\ref{htemp}) simplifies to give Kerr black holes temperature
+The behaviour of the temperature as a function of the event horizon radius is depicted in Fig.~\ref{figtemph2} for different values of the charge $g$, and the rotation parameter $a$.
+The figure suggests that the rotating regular black holes ($g\neq 0$) are colder than the Kerr black holes ($g=0$).
+The Schwarzshild black hole temperature, i.e., $T_+=1/4\pi r_+ $ shows the divergent behaviour as $r_+\to 0$.
+When $g=0$, Eq.~(\ref{htemp}) gives Kerr black holes temperature \cite{Czinner:2017tjq}.

-The Hayward black holes similar to the Kerr black holes, the temperature (\ref{htemp}) does not diverge but shows a finite peak at short distances comparable to the Planck scale \cite{Myung:2007qt}.
+The temperature (\ref{htemp}) of the rotating regular black holes, like the Kerr black holes, does not diverge but shows a finite peak at short distances comparable to the Planck scale \cite{Myung:2007qt}.
 The peak shifts to the right and smaller values with increasing the charge $g$.
-Fig.~\ref{figtemph2} shows the temperature of the rotating regular Hayward and Kerr black holes grows to a maximum $T_+^C$, at $r_+=r_+^C$ and $M_+=M_+^C$ and then drops down to zero at $r_+=r_+^*$ and $M_+=M_+^*$, corresponding to the extremal temperature $T_+^*=0$.
+Fig.~\ref{figtemph2} shows the temperature of the rotating regular and Kerr black holes grows to a maximum $T_+^C$, at $r_+=r_+^C$ and $M_+=M_+^C$ and then drops down to zero at $r_+=r_+^*$ and $M_+=M_+^*$, corresponding to the extremal temperature $T_+^*=0$.
 Consequently, the evaporation process is split into two important branches, the right branch $r_+^C<r_+<\infty$ called the early stage of the evaporation process and the left branch $r_+^*<r_+<r_+^C$ called the quantum cooling evaporation process \cite{Myung:2007qt}.